humbruno/svelte-feedback-app/README.md

 ## 📥 Installing and executing

-Close this repository and access the directory.
+Clone this repository and access the directory.

 ```bash
 # Instaling dependencies